Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

 We made use of branches in the project, primarily so that each person could work on their own branch as to not interfere with the work of the others.
+A new branch was typically also created while prototyping a new feature (e.g. a branch for Docker, Github Actions etc.).
 Pull requests were then used to merge the branches.

 ### Question 10